compbiozurich/UZH-BIO392/course-results/2019/jonas-kretz/File_format.md

 aprox cost (Amazone WGS=750CHF and WES=65CHF

 ## VCF:Variant Call Format
-* info: is a text file format used for storing gene sequence variations.(lecture slide 23)
+* info: is a text file format used for storing gene sequence variations. multiple interpretations of sequence compered to reference.(lecture slide 23)

 Storage: